stanfordnlp/dspy/api/retrieval_model_clients/MilvusRM.md

 ### Constructor

-Initialize an instance of the `MilvusRM` class, with the option to use OpenAI's `text-embedding-3-small` embeddings or any customized embedding function .
+Initialize an instance of the `MilvusRM` class, with the option to use OpenAI's `text-embedding-3-small` embeddings or any customized embedding function.

 ```python
 MilvusRM(